-We decided to make the most of the Bank Holiday and take a trip to Exbury Gardens in the New Forest, Hampshire.
+We decided to make the most of a Sunday and take a trip to Exbury Gardens in the New Forest, Hampshire.
 My colleague at work was telling me that it was definitely worth the trip at this time of year to see The Rothschild collection of Camellias, Azaleas and Rhododendrons.
 Whether you are a horticulturist, amateur gardener, family or lover of colourful places and views, this is the place for you!

 Tickets for the gardens can be combined with a steam train ride which children would love.
 You can also take dogs so Dottie came too.
 Not surprisingly, the teens stayed at home…..revising apparently!
 The gardens are quite extensive so comfy shoes are a must but there are clearly marked paths and a map to help guide you.
 Children can take part in a family trail, there is a fantastic woodland play area plus various picnic sites to choose from.
 There are a few steps towards the lower part of the garden but a shuttle service is offered for a small price which can take you and pick you up from various places around the garden should you need it.